 HCHC offers diabetes education series

-Henry County Health Center's diabetes team will be offering a diabetes education series Tuesday, June 17, and Tuesday, June 24.
+Henry County Health Center’s Diabetes Team will be offering a diabetes education series Tuesday, April 23 and Tuesday, April 30.
 The two-day program is open to anyone who has Type 1 or Type 2 diabetes.

 Topics include meal planning; exercise; personal goals; eye disease; glucose monitoring; foot, skin and dental care; complications of diabetes; explanation of diabetes; medications; and behavior modifications.
 There will be time for questions.

 The purpose of the program is to provide people who have diabetes and their families the latest information regarding the disease and to help them become aware that diabetes education is a lifelong process.

 The HCHC Diabetes Education Center has earned Iowa State Certification.
 It has also been awarded Recognition from the American Diabetes Association, which assures that it has met the National Standards for Diabetes Self-Management Education Programs.